 Utah conducts elections by mail.
 If you are registered to vote, you should expect to receive a ballot at your designated mailing address.
 You can return your ballot by mail, or find a drop box on Utah's site.

-Utah does offer registration on Election Day.
+Utah does offer in person registration during the early voting period and on Election Day.

 Learn more about what will be on your ballot by visiting Ballotpedia.

 How do I get help registering to vote?